robertncole1/ASSIGNMENT-product-cards/README.md

 Issue tickets have been created so that you can track your progress.
 As you complete a ticket, close it out.

+## Study Group Requirements

+- **Each** person should create a github assignment repo named `ASSIGNMENT-product-cards`
+-  **Each** person should create a local folder in this location: `~/workspace/foundations/exercises/product-cards`.
+- You should be using flexbox.
+- Decide as a team how many branches you will need and what will happen on each branch (remember one feature per branch).

 ## Setup
 * While in `~/workspace/foundations/exercises`, make a directory called `product-cards`
 * Create a github repository called `product-cards` and push up a README.md file